In Cold Blood (film): Box office

-In Cold Blood premiered in the United States on December 14, 1967, and grossed approximately $13 million domestically.
+With a running time of 135 minutes, In Cold Blood premiered in the United States on December 14, 1967, and grossed approximately $13 million domestically.
 The film earned an additional $7,551 during a limited revival run in the United Kingdom in 2015.

 At the time of its release, it was rated "For Mature Audiences", which meant no children under 17 were allowed to see the film without parents or legal guardians of age; now the MPAA has rated the film "R", due to its violence and mature nature.

 Critical response

 Bosley Crowther of The New York Times called the film an "excellent quasidocumentary, which sends shivers down the spine while moving the viewer to ponder".
 Roger Ebert gave the film 4 out of 4 stars, writing, "At times one feels this is not a movie but a documentary where the events are taking place now."
 Charles Champlin of The Los Angeles Times put it on his list of the ten best films of 1967, calling it "an honest, sobering, revealing motion picture, earnest and authentic, with only minor lapses into theatricality.
 As the killers, Scott Wilson and Robert Blake were compellingly convincing."
 Variety called it "a probing, sensitive, tasteful, balanced and suspenseful documentary-drama".
 Brendan Gill of The New Yorker wrote that "the note sounded throughout is not that of Hollywood but of a scrupulous documentary.
 This documentary effect is greatly enhanced by the two young men who play the murderers—Robert Blake as Perry Smith and Scott Wilson as Dick Hickock.
 Each in his own way is superbly mindless and menacing."
 The Monthly Film Bulletin was less positive, writing that "since Brooks places his emphasis so exclusively on the killers, omitting the spectacle of the actual murders while lingering censoriously over the hangings, one fails to appreciate the real irony—the total arbitrariness—of the Clutters' deaths: they are too crudely delineated to inspire much sympathy, and in consequence the sympathy Brooks generates for the killers seems unbalanced and misplaced".

-On Rotten Tomatoes, In Cold Blood holds a rating of 83% from 41 reviews with an average rating of 8.3/10.
-The site’s consensus reads: "In Cold Blood is a classic docudrama with a fictional thriller's grip -- and a pair of terrific lead performances from Robert Blake and Scott Wilson".
+On Rotten Tomatoes, In Cold Blood holds a rating of 76% from 46 reviews with an average rating of 8.2/10.
+The site's consensus reads: "In Cold Blood is a classic docudrama with a fictional thriller's grip -- and a pair of terrific lead performances from Robert Blake and Scott Wilson".